IRSE - Institution of Railway Signal Engineers > Qualifications & Careers > Exam Support Resources > Module A ReadingList

 All items on the essential reading list below are available free of charge and most of these are short articles.
 Studying and understanding all of the items in the essential list will enable a candidate to pass the Certificate.

-Candidates are also recommended to check the IRSE Younger Members' study videos as they have commissioned a series of talks by the "back to basics" article authors.
+Candidates are also recommended to check the IRSE Younger Members' study videos as they have commissioned a series of talks by the "back to basics" article authors and there is useful feedback for candidates within the annual exam reviews.

 1. Certificate (module A) syllabus - updated April 2023